jorioux/docs/docs/seasons/index.md

 2. Navigate to the seasons table
 3. Toggle on the "Subscriptions" option for the upcoming season

-## Member Subscription Process
+## Pre-Season Subscriptions Process

-Once season subscriptions are open, members will see the subscription option in their dashboard:
+Once pre-season subscriptions are open, members will see a new section in their dashboard.

 ### Selecting Time Slots

 Members can subscribe to their preferred time slots through an intuitive process:

-1. **Dashboard Notification**: A new section appears in their dashboard informing them about the upcoming season subscriptions
+1. **Dashboard Notification**: A new section appears in their dashboard informing them about the pre-season subscriptions
 2. **Calendar Selection**: Members use a user-friendly calendar interface to select their desired time slots
 3. **Cost Calculation**: The total cost is automatically calculated and displayed as they make their selections
 4. **Confirmation**: Members review their choices and confirm their subscription